Fengxiang23/SelectiveMAE/README.md

 ## Todo List
 - [x] Initial release of checkpoint of SelectiveMAE. 🚀
 - [x] Pretraining codes and configs for SelectiveMAE have be released. 🚀
+- [ ] OpticalRS-4M dataset has be released.
+- [ ] OpticalRS-13M dataset will be released.
 - [ ] Codes and configs for downstream tasks of SelectiveMAE, Scene Classification.
 - [ ] Codes and configs for downstream tasks of SelectiveMAE, Object Detection and Semantic Segmentation.
-- [ ] OpticalRS-4M dataset has be released.
-- [ ] OpticalRS-13M dataset will be released.

-## Updates
+## News

 - \[2025.06\] - The pretraining codes of the SelectiveMAE have been released.
 - \[2024.06\] - Paper has been released on [arxiv](https://arxiv.org/abs/2406.11933).